ycast-tech/Managing-Linux-File-Permissions/README.md

 ## Summary

-You now have practical experience in using basic Linux Bash shell commands to
+In this project I can demonstrate I have practical experience in using basic Linux Bash shell commands to:
+- examine file and directory permissions,
+- change permissions on files,
+- change permissions on directories, and

-examine file and directory permissions, change permissions on files, and change permissions on directories.
+- examine and change permissions on hidden files and directories.
-This is an important milestone on your journey toward managing authorization in Linux!
+This is an important milestone on my journey toward managing authorization in Linux!